In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 Alcohol and Mental Health

 Alcohol, like many other substances, is often consumed recreationally in social settings.
-However, a large proportion of people that drink alcohol do so to relieve symptoms associated with depression, anxiety, post-traumatic stress disorder and stress.
-[8]
+However, a large proportion of those who drink excessively is more likely to develop anxiety and depression and be more susceptible to psychosis, self-harm and suicide.
+[4]

-As the effects of alcohol wear off, mental health disorders intensify and are known to become considerably worse.
+As the effects of alcohol wear off, mental health disorders intensify and worsen considerably.
 Below, we have outlined several alcohol facts & statistics that offer insight into alcohol and mental health.

 - People with anxiety are 41% more likely to consume alcohol.
 [9]